 Depending on the size and scope of your project, it might be helpful to chat with your team once footage goes out to the editor.
 During shooting, someone on set likely took notes to include a specific take or piece of footage.
 In this meeting, you can go over these and any specific script notes.
 Then metadata created during the shoot such as camera information and director’s notes can be effectively incorporated into the project while editing and you have more organized edits.

-Retrieving assets remains one of the biggest time sucks for many teams.
-Making your assets more searchable is one of the easiest ways to transform your post production workflow.
+Retrieving assets remains one of the biggest time drains for many teams.
+Making your assets more searchable is one of the easiest ways to transform your post-production workflow.

 Names, places, emotions, moments can all be searchable keywords that are easy to understand team-wide as they search within your NLE or VFX’s app to zero in on a specific clip.
 Some apps also let you save your keyword searches and filters for later use to help make search even easier.